Computing large market equilibria using abstractions: Experimental Evaluation

 \subsection{Dataset: Household Items}

-We also construct a new dataset of individuals evaluating $50$ household items.
-Unlike in typical recommender datasets where items can often be naturally be clustered into `types' (e.g. romance movies, horror movies) we specifically chose items to span a broad range of product categories (examples: rain jacket, tool box, toaster, shovel, bluetooth headphones, thermos, blackout shade, bike pump, etc... see Appendix for full list of items and average valuations for each one).
+We also construct a new dataset of individuals who estimated their willingness-to-pay for 50 household items selected from a well-regarded online review site.
+Unlike in typical recommender datasets where items can often be naturally clustered into `types' (e.g., romance movies, horror movies) we specifically chose items to span a broad range of product categories.
+(Examples: rain jacket, tool box, toaster, shovel, bluetooth headphones, thermos, blackout shade, bike pump, etc; see Figure~\ref{fig:item_values} for full list of items and average valuations for each one.)
 Items were chosen to be representative of a large number of categories to make our compression problem more difficult.

-In an online survey individuals from the US were presented with a photo and brief description of each item.
-To deal with quality issues specific brands and models for each item were selected from an online review site to be the `best in their class' and participants were informed of this.
-Items were presented in a random order and participants entered a personal US dollar valuation for each item.
-At the end of the survey participants were asked how well they felt they understood the questions/task.
+In a survey conducted on an online labor market, individuals from the US were presented with a photo and brief description of each item.
+To deal with quality issues, specific brands and models for each item were selected from an online review site to be the `best in their class' and participants were informed of this.
+Items were presented in a random order and participants entered their personal US dollar valuation for each item.
+At the end of the survey, participants were asked how well they felt they understood the questions/task.
 We use data from the 2876 individuals (out of 3300) that said they felt the task was natural and they could give a good personal valuation for all of the items.
+Here we list the items we used as well as their average valuations by individuals.

-Again, we apply matrix approximation, representative buyer/item modeling, and recursive reallocation.
-Using the raw data we found that several individuals entered valuations of $0$ for 20 or more items and low valuations for others.
-This means that many allocations gave them a utility of $0$ and thus gave a Nash social welfare (product of utilities) of $0$.
-In the results reported here we replace these $0$ valuations with $1$; we find it does not change any other metric by a meaningful amount but now does allow us to construct meaningful estimates of Nash social welfare.
+For this computational experiment, we apply matrix approximation, representative buyer/item modeling, and recursive reallocation.